Chapter 1: The Wish

 Unbeknownst to her, the shards left abandoned on the ground began to tremor as if they were magnetically drawn by the presence of the rest of the jewel.
 Like magnets, the shards melded seamlessly into one another of their own accord.

-The image of Inuyasha's prone form was obstructed from Kagome's view as a round, white object manifested in front of her—it was the sacred jewel, and it was whole.
+The image of Inuyasha's was obstructed from Kagome's view as a round, white object manifested in front of her—it was the sacred jewel, and it was whole.
 It was floating in front of her as if tempting her to grab it.

 But she needed to see Inuyasha.
 She needed to know he was all right.
 She wouldn't let anything—not even the sacred jewel—come between her and the one person she wanted to see the most.
 She pushed the jewel away.